neerajsinghjr/dsa/study_notes/T013_Docker.md

    production.
 So that we can make sure that everything works as expected.

 -  Different Development Environments With Team/Company : Every team
-   member should have exactly the same environemtn when working on the same project
+   member should have exactly the same environment when working on the same project

 -  Clashing Tools/Versions Between Different Projects : When switching